 With aquaponics you don't have to worry about what's in your soil because you completely control what goes into each and every one of the plants and vegetables that are grown in your system.

 So save water, avoid pesticide loaded vegetables, know exactly what went into growing your plants and have some fun maintaining your own system all at the same time.
-Click here to learn more about the basics of aquaponics!
+Subscribe to our Newsletter to get aquaponics updates.